The Ultimate Guide To Custom Wood Range Hoods

 Wood Range Hood Customization

-We offer six styles of straight and curved wood range hoods.
-Straight styles are the Farmhouse and Craftsman.
-Curved styles are the Ballast, Arcadian, Bell Curve, and our most popular the Tuscan.
+We offer nine styles of straight and curved wood range hoods.
+Straight styles are the Farmhouse, Craftsman, and Modern.
+Curved styles are the Ballast, Arcadian, Bell Curve, Bella, Monroe, and our most popular the Tuscan.

 Straight Range Hood Styles